nodexeus/bv-api/architecture.md

 A [user](./proto/blockjoy/v1/user.proto:17) is an account for a person that is able to interact with the api.
-For a given organisation that they are a member of, they will have one or more `roles` assigned, each giving a set of permissions to interact with the resources of the that org.x
+For a given organisation that they are a member of, they will have one or more `roles` assigned, each giving a set of permissions to interact with the resources of the that org.

 ### Commands